CHENyiru3/CHENyiru3.github.io/_pages/about.md

 # Interests
 I really like the world of data analysis -- facing mess, orderless data, however, by the power of your knowledge, you can find out the inner principles, sometimes just like magic!
 Therefore, I eager to expand my skills related to data science, including algorithm, processing pipeline, visualization, tool construction, ect.

-I always believe the informatization can be a vital trend of biology and medicine.
+I always believe that the informatization can be a vital trend of the development of biology and medicine.
 That's why I chose biomedical informatics as my major, which is a quite new major in the universities in China.

 What about my daily life?
 I enjoy watching movie and reading books in my spare time.
 Recently I am reading *War and peace* and *Stray Birds*!